IDAES/idaes-pse/docs/how_to_guides/vis/index.rst

 Persistence architecture
 ++++++++++++++++++++++++
-.. py:currentmodule:: idaes.ui.fsvis.persist
+.. py:currentmodule:: idaes.core.ui.fsvis.persist

-The saving of the model uses the the module :mod:`idaes.ui.fsvis.persist`.
+The saving of the model uses the the module :mod:`idaes.core.ui.fsvis.persist`.
 This module implements the well-known "|factory-link|", which makes it easy to extend by adding a new :class:`~.DataStore` sub-class and updating the logic in the factory method, :func:`~.DataStore.create`, to create and return instances of that class for a given input type.